 I had no idea why, but my second toilet was bubbling.
 Perplexed, I flushed it to find that it was clogged and not draining.
 I thought that was weird, as it had not been used in at least 12 hours and my roommate would not have left a toilet in that condition.
 I plunged it and it would not clear.

 I walked back into the other bathroom and, to my horror, saw water pouring out from the base of the toilet across the bathroom floor.
 I quickly turned off the flow to the toilet and grabbed a lot of towels to keep the water from spreading.
 I knew this was not just a plugged toilet, this was a serious problem.

-The next morning, I called a plumber highly rated on Yelp first thing and they said someone would be over between 9am-11am.
+The next morning, I called a plumber who was highly rated on Yelp, and they said someone would be over between 9am-11am.
 A little after noon, he finally showed up and got to work.
 They told me my issue was symptomatic of a deep drain clog, most likely not caused by a simple bathroom trip, and would require a toilet to be removed and a machine to deeply clear out the pipe.

 The estimated cost was about $200.
 Fine, I said, just make it work.

 So he went to work as I went back to my work, working at home that afternoon.
 He easily removed the toilet and cleared the pipes.
 The second toilet was instantly fixed.
 As he went to return the first toilet, he found another problem.